RB100-git/Brand-Sentiment-Analysis/README.md

 true positive /( true positive + false negative).

 F1 score (also F-score or F-measure) is a measure of a test's accuracy.
 It considers both the precision and the recall of the test to compute the score.
 The F1 score is the harmonic average of the precision and recall, where an F1 score reaches its best value at 1 (perfect precision and recall) and worst at 0.
-[Fig 5]
+[Fig 6]

 ![image](https://user-images.githubusercontent.com/102472369/171466685-94b6b4f9-0eee-440e-bdce-3d232a23d2d3.png)
-###### *Fig 5: F1 Score evaluation*
+###### *Fig 6: F1 Score evaluation*

 *Confusion Matrix*:
 The Confusion matrix of evaluation is also calculated.
 It is thus capable of judging an externally written review as positive, negative or neutral.

-The Confusion Matrix Format is as follows: [Fig 6]
+The Confusion Matrix Format is as follows: [Fig 7]
 ![image](https://user-images.githubusercontent.com/102472369/171543643-d83a3fd8-a510-4291-a3bc-08562b6f4c52.png)
-###### *Fig 6: Format of Confusion Matrix*
+###### *Fig 7: Format of Confusion Matrix*

 *ROC-AUC curve*:

 In statistics, a receiver operating characteristic curve, i.e. ROC curve, is a graphical plot that illustrates the diagnostic ability of a classifier system as its discrimination threshold is varied.
 The Total Operating Characteristic (TOC) expands on the idea of ROC by showing the total information in the two-by-two contingency table for each threshold.
 ROC gives only two bits of relative information for each threshold, thus the TOC gives strictly more information than the ROC.
 When using normalized units, the area under the curve (often referred to as simply the AUC) is equal to the probability that a classifier will rank a randomly chosen positive instance higher than a randomly chosen negative one (assuming 'positive' ranks higher than 'negative').

+*Checking for Overfitting/Underfitting*:

+I calculated training set score as 0.9965.
+Similarly, I calculate test set score as 0.9749.
+So, the model has learnt the relationships appropriately from the training data.
+Thus, the model performs good on the training data.
+It is a clear sign of good-fit.

+*Brand Analysis on the basis of sentiment classes*:
+After the implementation of sentiment classification, we got the values of sentiment distribution of all the car brands.
+The sum and mean of the Ratings and Sentiments have also been determined.
+We could see the Top 10 Car Brands as users choice and look insight more of the top brand among all.

 ## Conclusion and Future Scopes